jmensch1/codeflower/server/README.md

 1. owner -- the owner of the repo
 2. name -- the name of the repo
 3. branch -- the branch to be analyzed.
 This is optional, and defaults to the default branch (typically, master).
-4. username -- a github username.
-Required only for private repos.
-5. password -- a github password.
-Required only for private repos.
+4. creds -- and object that contains a personal access token -- { token: '[the token]' }

 The specific format for the two protocols is discussed below.